Help Shape the Future of Idaho’s History

 STAFF

-Kellie, Program Director at Preservation Idaho since 2021, brings 20+ years of nonprofit leadership and a passion for historic preservation.
+Kellie, Operations Director at Preservation Idaho has worked with PI since 2021, brings 20+ years of nonprofit leadership and a passion for historic preservation.
 A former professional snowboarder, her global travels inspired a deep appreciation for cultural heritage and land conservation.
 She has led initiatives in community engagement, grant management, and youth outreach, strengthening communities through preservation.
 At Preservation Idaho, she fosters partnerships and innovative solutions to protect the state’s architectural legacy.

 Nina is a recent Boise State graduate with a strong background in media arts, marketing management, and communications.
 She brings over 7 years of valuable expertise to our team.
 Nina was drawn to Preservation Idaho by the incredible history of the Treasure Valley and the chance to work with an impactful non-profit like Preservation Idaho.
 Passionate about historic preservation and non-profit community service, her skills in media and marketing are perfectly aligned with our mission.